loyaltylion/nala/readme.md

 end
 ```

-Usage of these use case style classes gives a home to your business login, removes
+Usage of these use case style classes gives a home to your business logic, removes
 conditionals from your Rails controllers and helps prevent your models getting too
 big.